EnWaffel/bbmx/API.md

 ```

 This function is the entry point of a bbmx script.
-Setup fixtures, group and other stuff here.
+Setup fixtures, groups and other stuff here.

 ```lua
 function BBMX_start()